Working with Embedded Local Terminal

 Hover your mouse pointer over in the lower left corner of the IDE, then choose Terminal from the menu.

-To start a new session
+Start a new session

-To rename a tab
+Rename a tab

-To browse through the history of entered commands
+Browse the history of entered commands

 Use the Up and Down keys.